kamu-data/kamu-docs/content/cli/integrations/dbeaver.md

     ```
 4. Create a new connection in `DBeaver` using the driver you created:
    - Specify host and port, e.g. `127.0.0.1:50050`
-   - Use `"kamu"` as username and password
+   - Use `"anonymous"` as username and password or specify a token for authentication
    - In `Driver properties` tab add user property:
      ```bash
      useEncryption=false